vechain/account-abstraction-demo/.github/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug, please create a new issue <!-- in the [issue tracker](https://github.com/vechainfoundation/your_repository_name/issues) -->.
+If you find a bug, please create a new issue.
 When submitting a bug report, please include:

 - A clear and descriptive title.
 - A detailed description of the issue, including the steps to reproduce the bug.